Daleema: Early life

-Career
+Musical Career

 Daleema began her career by singing on stage shows.
-Through Kolping Society, she had the chance to sing on international programmes and shows in Germany, Italy and Rome for the Keralites who lived there.
+Through Kolping Society, she had the chance to sing on international programmes and shows in Germany and Italy for the Keralites who lived there.
 She sang in her first Christian devotional album which was composed by Berny Ignatius, and thereafter singing in over 5,000 Christian devotional albums.
 In 1995 she bagged a NANA Award for her song "Venal Poompular Vela" in the album Thapasya by Manorama Music.
 In the same year she sang for Sariga Audios for an album covering S. Janaki's old songs.
 Through these notable works, she entered the Malayalam film industry by singing in the hit movie Kalyanappittannu directed by K.K Haridas and furthermore singing in almost 20 other movies, a couple of Malayalam serials and around 100 Malayalam professional dramas.
 She won 3 Kerala Sangeetha Nadaka Academy state awards in the years 2001, 2003 and 2008, for the best singer, and also bagged 2 Drishya awards.
-She also dubbed many songs in Kannada and Telugu and sang in almost 2000 stage shows in the country as well as in Europe, America and in Gulf Countries.
-In 2015 she was fielded by the Communist Party of India (Marxist) to Local Self Government Institution election in Kerala and elected as the Vice President of Alappuzha District Panchayath Council.
-In 2021, she was elected to Kerala Legislative Assembly.
+She also dubbed many songs in Kannada and Telugu and sang in almost 2000 stage shows in the country as well as in Europe, America and in the Gulf Countries.